kamil-kw/project-management-system/README.md

 # **5. Development Cycle**

-Page was building based on diagram, user stories, and wireframes.
-The first days of this project I was focused with installing packets and building the connection with a database & cloudinary.
-Once build the connection with database I did deploy project to Heroku to avoid potential error with deployed version.
+Page was built based on diagrams, user stories, and wireframes.
+The first days of this project I was focused on installing packets and building the connection with a database & cloudinary.
+Once I built the connection with the database I did deploy the project to Heroku to avoid potential errors with the deployed version.

-CRUD functionality over task list was a next phase of this implementations, to ensure user is capable to manipulate data by adding, updating, deleting and marking as completed to have a full control over a data.
+CRUD functionality over task list was a next phase of this implementation, to ensure the user is capable of manipulating data by adding, updating, deleting and marking as completed to have full control over the information.

 Adding Automatic test for CRUD functionality.

-Adding Calendar picker to due date field to avoid potential issues with typing date in the different way as is expected by form as well as improve UX by delivering visual ability to locate chosen date on the calendar it self.
+Adding Calendar picker to due date field to avoid potential issues with typing date in the different way as is expected by form, as well as improve UX by delivering visual ability to locate chosen date on the calendar itself.

-As per Agile approach the next features appear during next iteration cycle where an issue with building a separate way to store Projects in form of the list to have ability to standardize projects naming convention and keep control over a data and future task creation.
+As per Agile approach the next feature appearing during the next iteration cycle was an issue with building a separate way to store Projects in the form of the list.
+This enabled users to have the ability to standardize project naming convention and keep control over the data and future task creation.

-Tu ensure the project data is also coming under a CRUD functionality I decided to build it in the class view model, which give me an opportunity to learn this approach in real situation.
+To ensure the project data has CRUD functionality, I decided to build it in the class view model, which gave me an opportunity to learn this approach in a real situation.

-Filter option was implemented to reduce a displayed data and to give a better end user experience.
-To avoid overwhelming number of displayed data the pagination was implemented.
+Filter option was implemented to reduce displayed data and to give a better end user experience.
+To avoid an overwhelming number of displayed data the pagination was implemented.

 Final bug fix run, where issues like registration error, queryset conflicts were addressed.

 Tha last stage of the process was styling page in CSS and creating ReadMe file.

 [Back to Table Of Content](#tableOfContents)